projectcalico/calico/master/networking/vxlan-ipip.md

 #### Cross subnet

 Encapsulation of workload traffic is typically required only when traffic crosses a router that is unable to route workload IP addresses on its own.
-For IP in IP, Calico can perform encapsulation on: all traffic, no traffic, or only on traffic that crosses a subnet boundary.
+Calico can perform encapsulation on: all traffic, no traffic, or only on traffic that crosses a subnet boundary.

 ### How to